Welcome to Year 4

 Teacher : Mrs Taplin

-For this term, Year 4 will be having PE lessons every Monday and Thursday, so please ensure that they have their named PE kit at school at all times and that it is suitable for both indoor and outdoor PE.
+For this term, Year 4 will have PE lessons every Tuesday afternoon and Wednesday morning.
+Please ensure that they have their named PE kit at school at all times and that it is suitable for both indoor and outdoor PE.

-Homework will be handed out every Wednesday and will consist of Maths and English tasks which will help to consolidate the children’s learning.
-The homework will then need to be handed back in on the Monday.
+Homework will be handed out every Wednesday and will consist of Spellings, Maths and Reading Comprehension tasks, which will help to consolidate the children’s learning.
+The homework will need to be handed back in on the following Monday.

-If you have any questions or queries, please do not hesitate to contact me.
+If you have any questions or queries about the above, please do not hesitate to contact me.

 Reading in KS2